ibskhan4/clocks/README.md

 analogueClock.py: Implements the static analog clock.

 dynamicClock.py: Implements the animated analog clock.

+## Packages Used
+numpy: This math powerhouse handles calculations like trigonometry for hand positions and arrays for plotting.
+matplotlib: The master of visuals, it brings the clock face, hands, and labels to life with customizable colors, sizes, and styles.
+datetime: Timekeeping extraordinaire, it grabs the current system time for both static and animated clocks, ensuring accurate hand positions.
 ## Key Features:

 Closures: Both files leverage closures to encapsulate the logic for calculating the hand positions based on the hand length and current angle.
 This promotes modularity and reusability.